PiotrD94/piotrdanecki.com/README.md

 Hi, I am Piotr and this is my personal portfolio in making.

-I am learning HTML and CSS with Tanay Pratap on youtube.
+I am participating in neog.camp with Tanay Pratap on youtube.

 For now i know:
 1. JavaScript